-5. The Panel also recognises that individual UoAs do not have firm or rigidly definable boundaries, and that certain aspects of research are naturally inter-disciplinary or span the boundaries between individual UoAs, whether within the Panel or across panels.
+5. The Panel recognises that certain aspects of research are naturally inter-disciplinary or span the boundaries between individual UoAs, whether within the Panel or across panels.
 The Panel will adopt the arrangements for assessing inter-disciplinary submissions as set out in paragraphs 39-40 of the General Panel Guidelines.

 6. Built Environment research is highly interdisciplinary.
-The Panel anticipates that there may be overlap with UoAs 8 to 15, 21, 22, 24, 25, 27, 28, 38 and 41 (see Appendix B of the General Panel Guidelines for descriptors).
-Arrangements for assessing interdisciplinary research, and submissions that span UoA boundaries, include the appointment of interdisciplinary champions within the Panel, the use of assessors with appropriate expertise and, where necessary, cross-referring specific parts of submissions between sub-panels.
+The Panel anticipates that there may be overlap with many other UoAs (see Appendix B of the General Panel Guidelines for descriptors).
+Arrangements for assessing inter-disciplinary research, and submissions that span UoA boundaries, include the appointment of inter-disciplinary champion(s) within the Panel, the use of assessor(s) with appropriate expertise and, where necessary, cross-referring submissions between sub-panels.